NoriSte/remotecom-fe-code-exercise-2021/README.md

 You can use any extra tools you need to accomplish this.
 We want to respect your time and there's no need to reinvent the wheel.

-For further notes, follow the design specs in the Figma file shared with you by e-mail.
+For further notes, follow [the design specs in the Figma file](https://www.figma.com/file/ypsdDsJCUYq75YuwHl0tQ3/FE-code-exercise-(NoriSte)-(clone)?node-id=3329%3A1281).

 #### What we will look at